MithrilJS/mithril.js/docs/index.md

 ### Components

-A Mithril component is just an object with a `view` function.
+A Mithril.js component is just an object with a `view` function.
 Here's the code above as a component:

 ```javascript
 var Hello = {